-that there is no particular relationship between the two.
-The prediction will be good only if it should take a constant value.
-To know more, we must look at the residual vector, $\mathbf{e} = \mathbf{y} - \mathcal{X}\hat{\boldsymbol{\beta}}$ .
+good only if it should take a constant value.
+To know more, we must look at the residual vector, $\mathbf{e} = \mathbf{y} - \mathcal{X}\hat{\beta}$.
 Inspecting this residual vector will reveal a great deal about a model.
 We look at qualitative properties first.
 Similarly, if the data points lie far from the regression line, which means that the residual is persistently large compared to the predicted value, then the regression will predict poorly.
 Figure 14.4 shows a linear regression of age against weight - i.e., this builds a model that tries to predict someone's age from a knowledge of their weight.
 You won't be surprised that the predictions are poor, which can be confirmed by looking at the figure.

-We assumed that $y - \mathbf{x}^T \boldsymbol{\beta}$ was a zero-mean normal random variable with fixed variance.
+We assumed that $y - \mathbf{x}^T \beta$ was a zero-mean normal random variable with fixed variance.
 Our model means that the value of the residual vector should not depend on the corresponding y-value.
 If it does, this is good evidence that there is a problem.
-Looking at a scatter plot of $\mathbf{e}$ against $\mathbf{y}$ will often reveal trouble in a regression (Figure 14.5).
+Looking at a scatter plot of \mathbf{e} against \mathbf{y} will often reveal trouble in a regression (Figure 14.5).
 In the case of Figure 14.5, the trouble is caused by a few outlying data points severely affecting the regression.
 We will discuss how to identify and deal with such points in Section 14.3.
 Once they have been removed, the regression improves markedly (Figure 14.6).

 Figure ?? shows another example, based on the idea of word frequencies.
 Some words are used very often in text; most are used seldom.
 The dataset for this figure consists of counts of the number of time a word occurred for the 100 most common words in Shakespeare's printed works.
-It was originally collected from a concordance, and has been used to attack a variety of interesting questions,
+It was originally collected from a concordance, and has been used to attack a variety of interesting questions, including an attempt to assess how many words Shakespeare knew.
+This is hard,